cilium/cilium/Documentation/bpf.rst

   drop notifications during runtime, where the ``skb_event_output()`` call is located inside the tail called program.
-Thus, during normal operations, the fall-through path will always be executed unless a program is added to the related map index, where the program then prepares the meta data and triggers the event notification to a user space daemon.
+Thus, during normal operations, the fall-through path will always be executed unless a program is added to the related map index, where the program then prepares the metadata and triggers the event notification to a user space daemon.

-  Program array maps are quite flexible, such that also individual actions can be implemented for programs located in each map index.
+  Program array maps are quite flexible, enabling also individual actions to be implemented for programs located in each map index.
 For example, the root program attached to XDP or tc could perform an initial tail call to index 0 of the program array map, performing traffic sampling, then jumping to index 1